Express Portals

 Edit

-• Changing the default View to Inactive will cause your Express Portal to become inaccessible externally.
+• Status: Setting the default view to Inactive hides your Express Portal from external access.

 View as List